-He treats us all alike
+He treats us all alike, those who please him - all of us and the sinners - all of us.

-and the difference is our own outlook,
+The difference is our own outlook,

 our perception of fairness.

 A person in sync with God

 gains wisdom, knowledge,

 happiness,

 by gathering, storing, passing on.